 All patients that come in to the Emergency Department are triaged by a nurse.
 Part of the triage is an Infection Control Screening which has specific questions that would assist in determining a person under investigation (PUI).

-All patients that are registering at the Hospital have an Infection Control Screening that addresses the potential for infectious diseases, such as 2019-n-CoV.
-Staff at Registration have been provided information related to the criteria for a potential Person Under Investigation (PUI).
+All patients that are registering at the Hospital have an Infection Control Screening that addresses the potential for infectious diseases, such as COVID-19.
+Staff at Registration have been provided information related to the criteria.
 If a person at Registration is identified, the person would be requested to put a mask on, and would be guided to the Emergency Triage area.